 - Only the VPN client software that is distributed by OTS may be used to connect to Illinois Tech's VPN servers.

-The university prohibits the establishment of any inbound Internet connections from a vendor unless prior management approval was obtained.
-For a vendor to obtain sponsorship, an Illinois Tech employee must fill out the Illinois Tech VPN Account – Request Form.
+The university prohibits the establishment of any inbound Internet connections from a vendor to Illinois Tech's systems unless prior OTS approval has been obtained.

-Vendor Responsibilities Regarding Illinois Tech VPN Access
+Vendor Responsibilities WHEN USING Illinois Tech's VPN Access

 - All vendor systems must run a firewall and an updated version of antivirus software.